Changing lives through education

 Prace is a:

 • Learn Local provider – delivering adult education and training programs through ACFE;

 • A Registered Training Organisation (RTO) – a provider of accredited education and training programs recognised throughout Australia

 Prace also manages the Merrilands Community Centre on behalf of the City of Darebin, supporting over 20 community groups who access the Centre.
 The Prace program, both education and community development, operates across 2 Prace managed sites, Merrilands Community Centre and Prace Mernda Campus, as well as in a range of other community venues within the Northern growth corridor of Melbourne.

 Prace actively seeks to work in partnership with industry and with members of the local community to ensure that students and community members have the opportunity to improve their quality of life.

 Find out about our partners and funding bodies here.

-PRACE is governed by a Board of Management comprised of local community members with strong representation in all key operational areas.
-Board members generously volunteer their time and expertise to the governance of PRACE.
+Prace is governed by a board comprised of local community members with strong representation in all key operational areas.
+Board members generously volunteer their time and expertise to the governance of Prace.

 Elected to the Prace board in 2014, Ann has 40 years’ experience in education.
 She has previously held positions in primary, secondary and special schools and prior to retirement was head of Melbourne Polytechnic’s Youth Unit and the Industry and Initiatives Unit in the Faculty of Further Education.
 Ann has long been involved in youth development and alternative education, participating on advisory and steering committees for Yarra Youth, Pavilion and Youthworx Media.
 She was also co-president of VALBEC (Victorian Adult Literacy and Basic Education Council) for a period of six years and a small business owner.